To protect ourselves and others from

 What kind of cloth face covering is best?

-Homemade or purchased cloth face coverings are fine for most people to wear.
-For children, the right fit is important.
+Homemade or purchased cloth face coverings with multiple layers of fabric are fine for most people to wear.
 Pleated face coverings with elastic are likely to work best for kids.
+For a child, especially a small child, the right fit is important.
 Adult cloth face coverings are usually 6x12 inches, and even a child-sized 5x10 inch covering may be too large for small children.
-Try to find the right size for your child's face and be sure to adjust it for a secure fit.
+Try to find the right size for your child's face, and be sure to adjust it for a secure fit.

-Due to very limited supply now, professional grade masks like N-95 masks should be reserved for medical professionals on the front lines who have increased risk of exposure to coronavirus.
+Due to very limited supply now, professional grade masks like N-95 masks should be reserved for medical professionals on the front lines who have increased risk of exposure to coronavirus at close distances.